igstan/igstan.ro/posts/2013-05-17-quick-sbt-session.md

 date: May 17, 2013
 --------------------------------------------------------------------------------

-Dear younger me, here's a quick way to try out a new library in the Scala REPL without creating a brand new Scala project.
+Dear younger me, here's a quick way to try out a new third-party library in the Scala REPL without having to create a new sbt project or edit the sbt build file.

 In this particular example I'm just playing around with [dispatch][0], trying to see whether it sends the correct query parameters to [httpbin.org](http://httpbin.org).